 When to see a doctor

-People with muscle cramps should consult a doctor as soon as possible if they also have alcoholism, sudden weakness or loss of sensation, or severe symptoms or if they have lost body fluids (for example, through vomiting, diarrhea, or excessive sweating).
+People with muscle cramps should consult a doctor as soon as possible if they also have alcohol use disorder, sudden weakness or loss of sensation, or severe symptoms or if they have lost body fluids (for example, through vomiting, diarrhea, or excessive sweating).
 Otherwise, people should call their doctor to discuss how soon the doctor needs to see them.

 What the doctor does

-Doctors first ask questions about the person's symptoms and medical history Medical History in Neurologic Disorders Before doing a physical examination, doctors interview the person.
-Doctors ask the person to describe current symptoms, including those related to the nervous system (neurologic symptoms): What... read more and then does a physical examination.
+Doctors first ask questions about the person's symptoms and medical history Medical History in Neurologic Disorders Before doing a physical examination, doctors interview the person to obtain information about the person's current and past health (medical history).
+The history is the most important part of... read more and then does a physical examination.
 What doctors find during the history and physical examination often suggests a cause and the tests that may need to be done.

 Doctors ask the person to describe the cramps, including the following: